uptechteam/ios-cookbook/5-tests.md

 // I recommend you mock only `func` or `properties` which you will use in viewModel.
 // We set a default value for testFetchUser to Observable.empty().
-// It will makes our life more easier :D
+// It will make our life easier :D

 let testCurrentUser = Observable<User>.deferred {
   return self.testScheduler.createColdObservable([next(0, testUser)]).asObservable()